Russian cosmonaut hitching ride with SpaceX as part of next space station crew

 NASA hopes to keep the ISS running with its existing partners until roughly 2030.

+Russia says it would be ready to extend spaceflight sharing deal with U.S.

+NASA, Russian space agency sign deal to share space station flights - Roscosmos

-(Reporting by Joe Skipper in Cape Canaveral; Writing and additional reporting by Steve Gorman in Los Angeles; Additional reporting by Joey Roulette in Washington.
-Editing by Lincoln Feast)
+(Reporting by Joe Skipper in Cape Canaveral and Steve Gorman in Los Angeles; Additional reporting by Joey Roulette in Washington; Editing by Lincoln Feast and Will Dunham)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.